kshirley/ShearerBot/README.md

 It looks like the most probable outcome is the 1-1 draw (11/2 odds), followed by the 1-0 Watford win (13/2 odds).

-I use the function 'download.betfair()' to get this info, which, again, takes an ID number for this match as its main argument.
+I use the function `download.betfair()` to get this info, which, again, takes an ID number for this match as its main argument.
 This webpage is messier than the grid webpage, so it takes more effort to parse (and I could probably write much better code using various packages for html parsing), but in the end, the info that I gather looks like this:

 <pre>
 > betfair[[9]]